 Proposals received from stockholders in accordance with Rule 14a-8 under the Exchange Act are given careful consideration by our Nominating/Corporate Governance Committee and our Board of Directors.
-If a stockholder intends to present a proposal at the Company's 2013 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, in order for such stockholder proposal to be included in the Company's proxy statement for that meeting, the stockholder proposal must be received by the Company at its corporate headquarters, located at 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York 11553, Attention: Secretary, on or before December [1, 2012.]
+If a stockholder intends to present a proposal at the Company's 2013 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, in order for such stockholder proposal to be included in the Company's proxy statement for that meeting, the stockholder proposal must be received by the Company at its corporate headquarters, located at 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York 11553, Attention: Secretary, on or before December 21, 2012.

 In order for a stockholder proposal submitted outside of Rule 14a-8 to be considered at the Company's 2013 annual meeting of stockholders, such proposal must contain the information required by the Company's bylaws and be received by the Company in accordance with the Company's bylaws.
-Pursuant to the Company's current bylaws, stockholder proposals made outside of Rule 14a-8 under the Exchange Act must be submitted not later than January [], 2013 and not earlier than December [], 2012; provided, however, in the event that mailing of the notice for the 2013 annual meeting of stockholders is advanced more than 30 days prior to or delayed more than 30 days after April [], 2013, a proposal by a stockholder to be timely must be delivered not earlier than the 120th day prior to the date of mailing of the notice for such meeting and not later than the close of business on the later of (1) the 90th day prior to the date of mailing of the notice for such meeting and (2) the tenth day following the date on which public announcement of the date of the 2013 annual meeting of stockholders is first made.
+Pursuant to the Company's current bylaws, stockholder proposals made outside of Rule 14a-8 under the Exchange Act must be submitted not later than January 20, 2013 and not earlier than December 21, 2012; provided, however, in the event that mailing of the notice for the 2013 annual meeting of stockholders is advanced more than 30 days prior to or delayed more than 30 days after April 20, 2013, a proposal by a stockholder to be timely must be delivered not earlier than the 120th day prior to the date of mailing of the notice for such meeting and (2) the tenth day following the date on which public announcement of the date of the 2013 annual meeting of stockholders is first made.